 The Golden-shouldered Parrot, or Alwal in Olkola language, is one of Australia’s most beautiful, precious birds.
-Learn more about our partnership with the Olkola people or the Golden-shouldered Parrot.
+Learn more about our partnership with the Olkola people to help protect these parrots.

 When you're ready to make a paper parrot, download our Alwal template (900kb) and print on a double-sided colour printer.
 Then simply cut out the printed shape and follow the steps below.